 As if it never happened...

-"We're going to put four suits on orbit by the last shuttle flight.
+"We are going to put four suits on orbit by the last shuttle flight.
 Those will last, depending on what our life extension capability is, three to six years.
-They will have to be replaced either on an attrition or failure basis.
-So I suspect for real live functional suits we're probably going to end up with one or two that never made it to orbit post-shuttle retirement," said Doering.
+They'll have to be replaced either on an attrition or failure basis.
+So I suspect for real live functional suits, we are probably going to end up with one or two that never made it to orbit post-shuttle," said Doering.

-That assumes of course that NASA's planned exit from the space station is not extended past 2016 and as Doering alluded, that the suits change-out schedule can be supported.
+That assumes of course that NASA's planned exit from the space station is not extended past 2016 and, as Doering alluded, that the spacesuits' change-out schedule can be supported.

 The chance that there could be no complete flown EMUs available for preservation has the concern of at least one museum curator.

 "I would think for the sake of history one would want at least one preserved.
 At our museum we have the whole evolution of spacesuit technology.
 It would be a terrible void to have no evidence at all of a complete shuttle flown EMU.
-It would be as if EVA never happened during the shuttle era," said Dr. Valerie Neal, curator of post- Apollo human spaceflight at the National Air and Space Museum, after learning for the first time about NASA's EMU plans during an interview with collectSPACE.com.
+It would be as if EVA never happened during the shuttle era," said Valerie Neal, the curator of post-Apollo human spaceflight at the National Air and Space Museum, after learning for the first time about NASA's EMU plans during an interview with collectSPACE.

-"This is something we had better get busy working on, making the case with NASA that at least one suit should be held out to be preserved in the national collection," stressed Neal.
+"This is something we had better get busy working on — making the case with NASA that at least one suit should be held out to be preserved in the national collection," she stressed.

-More than just for display, Neal said the importance of preserving an intact EMU is its value to future research and study.
+More than just for display, Neal said that the importance of preserving an intact EMU is its value for future research and study.
 As an example, she referred to recent visits by NASA and contractor teams studying the Apollo suits and spacecraft as they work to design the Orion CEV.

-"There is still a great value to having the real thing," said Neal.
+"There is still a great value to having the real thing," Neal said.

 It's with that in mind that Neal has been reminding NASA of the museum's interest in an EMU for many years.

-"It has been on the top of our wishlist throughout the shuttle era," shared Neal.
-"I have tried on occasion to see if there was any set of components or any suit that could be decommissioned to come into the collection and have always been told that not so as long as it has useful life in it remaining."
+"It's been on the top of our wishlist throughout the shuttle era," shared Neal.
+"I have tried on occasion to see if there was any set of components or any spacesuit that could be decommissioned to come into the collection and always have been told that not so as long as it has useful life in it remaining."

-"We do have in the collection some excess parts of arms, parts of legs, but they don't all fit together and they don't all necessarily have all their pieces and all their layers but we have them just to have something that is representative of shuttle EMU technology.
-So a full suit has been on the top of our wishlist and every time we meet with NASA about artifact related issues, we remind them that it is the number one item."
+"We do have in the collection some excess parts of arms, parts of legs, but they don't all fit together and they don't all necessarily have all their pieces and all their layers, but we have them just to have something that's representative of shuttle EMU technology.
+So a full suit has been on the top of our wishlist and every time that we meet with NASA about artifact related issues, we remind them that it is the number one item."

 The current waiting list

-According to Doering, NASA has received three formal requests for EMUs, for which he doesn't a have a single real suit yet to fulfill.
-"There are a lot of display suits that are out there however, almost every one of them come from this company in California that builds replica stuff for the movies.
-In fact, the one on display in the lobby of NASA Headquarters is one of those," Doering explained.
+According to Doering, NASA has received three formal requests for EMUs, for which he doesn't a have a single real spacesuit yet to fulfill.
+"There are a lot of display suits that are out there however, almost all of them come from this company in California that builds replica stuff for the movies.
+In fact, the one on display in the lobby of NASA's headquarters is one of those," Doering explained.

 "There is not much historical value in a replica because it is not going to have all the correct materials and correct manufacturing techniques and the fine details of an actual flown suit," said Neal, who added that her second choice to a flown EMU would be a training unit.

 "There are only two display suits that currently exist that use real NASA hardware.
-One is in the lobby of my office, the EVA office suite, and one is in Building 7 here at Johnson Space Center in our engineering directorate for the crew and thermal systems division.
-Those were both built up with hardware that was either used as Class III, which is training, and has outlived its useful life, in other words it's no longer available for training, or that was originally Class I at one point, but for one reason or another, either through failures or blemishes or things associated with that, that we couldn't use them any more.
-We've been keeping those and piling them up in bond and when we get enough of them, we put them together as a display suit," said Doering.
+One is in the lobby of my office, the EVA office suite, and one is in Building 7 here at the Johnson Space Center in our engineering directorate for the crew and thermal systems division.
+Those were both built up with hardware that was either used as Class III, which is training, and has outlived its useful life, in other words, it's no longer available for training, or was originally Class I at one point, but for one reason or another, either through failures, blemishes or things associated with that, we couldn't use them any more.
+We have been keeping those and piling them up in bond and when we get enough of them, we put them together as a display suit," Doering said.

 "My office has been waiting eight years for the suit that we have.
 We just got it last summer."

-Assuming Doering can pull together more display suits, he's already ranked the three requests.
+Assuming Doering can pull together more display suits, he has already ranked the three requests.

 "In order of priority — at least my priority — the top of the list is from the Smithsonian," said Doering.
 The other two requests are from the neutral buoyancy lab (NBL) and the U.S. Naval Academy.

-"[The NBL] gets a lot of folks coming through; it and mission control are kind of the two highest visited places here and since it is an EVA training facility, we've been wanting to get a suit out to that facility for display.
-The delay on it primarily due to cost and that we are not very inventory rich on hardware.
-We use this stuff until it's really threadbare."
+"[The NBL] gets a lot of folks coming through; it and the mission control center are the two highest visited places here and since it is an EVA training facility, we have been wanting to get a suit out there for display.
+The delay on it, primarily, is due to cost, and that we are not very inventory rich on hardware.
+We use this stuff until it's threadbare."

 "Of course it costs money, and resources being what they are, it's kind of, as our administrator likes to say, a 'go as you pay' kind of thing.
-So when we have them, we put them aside and we will build it up someday when we have enough stuff," said Doering.
+When we have them, we put them aside and we'll build it up someday when we have enough stuff," said Doering.

 Been there, worn that

 "It would be sad if they did not get one back, or several for display.
-I think it is a sign of the desperate budget constraints that NASA is in that they have to consider throwing the suits away," said Thomas Jones, a former astronaut, veteran of three spacewalks and recent author of "Sky Walking: An Astronaut's Memoirs."
+It's a sign of the desperate budget constraints that NASA is in that they have to consider throwing the suits away," said Thomas Jones, a former astronaut, veteran of three spacewalks and the recent author of "Sky Walking: An Astronaut's Memoirs."

 For Jones, who got the keep the insignia off his EMU but had to leave the rest of the suit on the station, the rightful place for his or any other flown suit would be paired with the vehicle that took it to Earth orbit.

 "I think it would be nice to have it front and center, right with a real space shuttle orbiter on display somewhere.
 I think that is what people expect to see when they go to a museum: the vehicle, and what they brought back or the work they did in some fashion, like a lunar sample or some piece of experimental gear or some images they brought back.
-And then it is what you wear that people want to see," Jones said.
+Then it's what you wear people want to see," Jones said.

 Doering agrees that the shuttle spacesuits have become a central figure to NASA's image.

-"Almost any time you look at a NASA publication of one sort or another, regardless of what it is, nine times out of 10 you are going to find a picture of a spacesuit.
-So it is the visible face of the NASA human spaceflight program as well.
+"Almost any time you look at a NASA publication of one sort or another, regardless of what it is, nine times out of ten you're going to find a picture of a spacesuit.
+So it is the visible face of NASA's human spaceflight program as well.
 It's almost as visible as a shuttle launch is," said Doering.
 "It is a large part of the United States' space heritage."

-"I think one of the most attractive things to me, even as a space traveler, is going to the [National Air and Space Museum], either in Chantilly or downtown DC and seeing one of the Apollo moon suits and the real lunar dirt on it," shared Jones.
+"I think one of the most attractive things to me, even as a space traveler, is going to the Smithsonian's National Air and Space Museum, either in Chantilly or in downtown DC and seeing one of the Apollo moon suits and the real lunar dirt on it," said Jones.
 "I think that's outstanding and while the EMUs aren't going to be as dirty, having a real EMU with an indication of how many hours it has been worn in vacuum and how many people wore it would make for a very impressive display."